vetheve/Daily_Progress_Journal/February_2023.md

 __Explanation:__

 >The failed test indicates that there is an error in updating an expense in the list.
-The error message indicates that the update violates a foreign key constraint, indicating that the specified budget ID is not present in the budgets table.
-The detail message shows the specific key that is not present in the budgets table.
+The error message indicates that the update violates a foreign key constraint, indicating that the specified budget ID is not present in the `budgets` table.
+The detail message shows the specific key that is not present in the `budgets` table.
 >
->The date must exist in table `budgets` before using it in table `expenses`.
+>The date must exist in `budgets` table before using it in `expenses` table.

 Terminal output :
 ````